ataraxao/drex/introduction.md

 ## Part II: Explaining Observable Sociological Phenomena

-Using the Gravity Model, the seemingly chaotic behaviors of the modern relationship market are easily explained as **rational responses to economic physics**.
+Using the Gravity Model, several recurring behaviors in the modern relationship market can be interpreted as **rational responses to incentive structure**.

 ### Modern Western Dating Behaviors